-If you want, Properly can also provide a guaranteed backup offer for the sale of your home.
+If you're thinking of selling your home, Properly is a company that can provide a guaranteed backup offer for the sale of your home.
 That will allow you to move ahead immediately and buy a new place that's a better fit for your financial situation, confident in the knowledge that you’ve always got at least one buyer lined up.

 You're 5 minutes away from the best mortgage

 Searching for your perfect mortgage shouldn’t be hard.

 Homewise is an online brokerage that will negotiate on your behalf with more than 30 big banks and other lenders, completely free, and it only takes five minutes to apply.